faketechlabsberlin/Travel-20/README.md

 ```
 # Obtain the JSON-file
 An JSON-file should be available to you in the folder.

+# How to scrape the WHO data:
+Run the code in COVID-Scrapper.py, a JSON file should be available in the folder after.

 # Credits:
 - country flags: www.freepik.com from www.flaticon.com